skienzmatishun/rippreport/content/p/a-long-strange-day-jan-6-2021/index.md

   length_score: 100
   category_score: 0
   rank: 10
 alttags: Several protesters stand inside the ornate halls of the US Capitol building, holding American and red flags while wearing winter clothing
+summary: The January 6 Capitol riot exposed massive law enforcement failures and dangerous political betrayal at the highest levels of government.
+Insiders reveal how armed extremists breached security while cowardly politicians scrambled for safety inside the chamber.
+Listen to the podcast dissect the disturbing security breakdowns that nearly destroyed American democracy.
 ---
 A recap of the events and consequences of the Storming of the US Capitol Building, we will flesh it out on Backstory Podcast No 66.